akselsoft/pet/ideas/index.md

 If something sparks while reading — a contradiction, an experiment, or a better way to model PET — you're invited to [share](https://github.com/akselsoft/pet/issues) it.

 We treat ideas here as patterns worth evolving

 ---

-📌 Looking for walkthroughs?
-Start with [Recognizing Patterns Before Structure](../walkthroughs/).

-📌 Interested in structural implementation?
-See the [GraphPET Schema](./graphpet/).

-📌 Want to challenge the model?
-Try [Contradiction and Override](../walkthroughs/contradictory-inputs).

----